yravinderkumar33/metabase/README.md

 2 - Number of default charts are lesser compared to superset.

 3 - Most of fine grained permissions (global and table level) are available in enterprise version but not in open source

+4 - Trino is not available in Metabase as default database while its there with superset to query from HMS.